-Any amount rolled over to a Roth IRA is subject to the same rules for converting a traditional IRA into a Roth IRA.
+Any amount, which is from traditional TSP contributions and its earnings, rolled over to a Roth IRA is subject to the same rules for converting a traditional IRA into a Roth IRA.
 For more information, see Converting From Any Traditional IRA Into a Roth IRA in chapter 1 of Publication 590.

 How to report.
-A rollover to a Roth IRA is not a tax-free distribution other than any after-tax contributions you made.
-Report a rollover from a qualified retirement plan to a Roth IRA on Form 1040, lines 16a and 16b; Form 1040A. lines 12a and 12b; or Form 1040NR, lines 17a and 17b.
+A rollover to a Roth IRA is not a tax-free distribution other than any after-tax contributions you made such as your Roth contributions and its earnings.
+Report a rollover from a qualified retirement plan to a Roth IRA on Form 1040, lines 16a and 16b; Form 1040A, lines 12a and 12b; or Form 1040NR, lines 17a and 17b.